MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 ### VTL Return

-A “VTL return” is when a higher VTL initiates a switch into a lower VTL through the [HvCallVtlReturn](hypercalls/HvCallVtlReturn.md) hypercall.
+A "VTL return" is when a higher VTL initiates a switch into a lower VTL through the [HvCallVtlReturn](hypercalls/HvCallVtlReturn.md) hypercall.
 Similar to a VTL call, private processor state is switched out, and shared state remains in place.
-If the lower VTL has explicitly called into the higher VTL, the hypervisor increments the higher VTL’s instruction pointer before the return is complete so that it may continue after a VTL call.
+If the lower VTL has explicitly called into the higher VTL, the hypervisor increments the higher VTL's instruction pointer before the return is complete so that it may continue after a VTL call.

+#### On x64 Platforms

-A VTL Return code sequence requires the use of the following registers:
+A VTL Return code sequence on x64 requires the use of the following registers:

 | x64     | x86     | Description                                                 |
 |---------|---------|-------------------------------------------------------------|
 | RCX     | EDX:EAX | Specifies a VTL return control input to the hypervisor      |
 | RAX     | ECX     | Reserved                                                    |

+#### On ARM64 Platforms

+On ARM64 platforms, a VTL return is initiated using the HVC instruction with immediate value 3.
+The hypervisor decodes this specific immediate value and processes it as an HvCallVtlReturn hypercall.

+#### VTL Return Control Input

 The VTL return control input has the following format: